 Paving the Way for Advanced Clinical Trials with Wearables

-Led by Dr Ted Smith and partnerships with the UofL Custom Wireless and Electronics Laboratory and a national network of research partners, the CRII will provide technical assistance to UofL clinical investigators, to help ensure devices and software selected support a pathway to competitive research funding and distinguished scholarship.
+Led by Dr Ted Smith and partnerships with the UofL Custom Wireless and Electronics Laboratory and a national network of research partners, the CRII provides planning assistance to UofL clinical investigators, to help ensure devices and software selected support a pathway to competitive research funding and distinguished scholarship.

 Utilization of Wearables in Clinical Trials